 • Build an audience for creative music, improvisation, experimental music, free jazz and other newer traditions in the growing downtown Hamilton arts community

-• Create a local infrastructure to connect Hamilton audiences, musicians and other artists with the national and global creative music communities through the presentation of both world-renowned and emerging Canadian and international artists
+• Create a local infrastructure to connect Hamilton audiences, musicians and other artists from various disciplines with the national and global creative music communities through the presentation of both world-renowned and emerging Canadian and international artists

-• Bring a wider spectrum of music to the Hamilton music scene, presently dominated overwhelmingly by a narrow spectrum of rock and pop
+• Bring a wider spectrum of music and arts to the Hamilton music and arts scene, presently dominated overwhelmingly by a narrow spectrum of rock and pop

-• Help to foster outreach initiatives to connect music schools and their students with working musicians, performances and venues locally and regionally
+• Help to foster outreach initiatives to connect music and art schools and their students with working artists, performances and venues locally and regionally

-• Help to educate and inform music students and the general public about a range of non-popular and unconventional musics by making workshops and performances available, as well as providing public information about the field of creative music generally
+• Help to educate and inform music and art students and the general public about a range of non-popular and unconventional music and art by making workshops and performances available, as well as providing public information about the artists and their art

 The principals behind Zula are:

-• Cem Zafir has been involved in concert presentation and promotion for a decade in Vancouver and on the BC coast since 2000 with Zula Presents (See attached short bio & recent concert history).
+• Cem Zafir has been involved in concert presentation and promotion for a decade in Vancouver and on the BC coast since 2000 with Zula Presents.
 Following his 2012 arrival in Hamilton, Cem (pronounced “gem”) began presenting Zula events, first with the Something Else!
 Festival of Creative Music in June 2014, followed by the monthly Something Else!
 Creative Music Series starting in the fall of 2014.

 • David Lee, the author of books on jazz and other subjects (including a Hamilton Literary Award for non-fiction), is currently a PhD candidate in English at the University of Guelph and sits on the curriculum committee of Guelph’s International Institute for Critical Studies in Improvisation.
 He is active in improvised music as a bassist and cellist, as well as being a former editor of CODA Magazine, a publication that championed creative music for decades.
 In 1996, on BC’s coast, he was a founder of the successful Pender Harbour Jazz Festival.